 - Consider your existing food and exercise routines.
 Moving overseas is different than a vacation.
 Way different.
 You’ll want to continue your pattern of family meals as well as any methods you use to keep in shape.
 Think and talk through what expectations you have for how that might look in your new home.

 - Bring books in your native language.
 Both for the adults and the children.
-Yes books are widely available in e-book format now, but for those times when your screen loses its charge or when you just want to hold a story in your hands on a long train ride.
+Yes, books are widely available in e-book format now, but for those times when your screen loses its charge or when you just want to hold a story in your hands on a long train ride.
 There’s nothing like a few books made of paper and a real spine.

 - Document your daily life in a personal journal.
-A place for you to write the mundane, the hilarious and the difficult.
+A place for you to write the mundane, the hilarious, and the difficult.
 Especially the difficult.
 Journaling can be an outlet for you as well as the children.
-Children too young to write can enjoy dictating to parents what they’re going through, what they’re feeling and things that stay planted in their little memories.
+Children too young to write can enjoy dictating to parents what they’re going through, what they’re feeling, and things that stay planted in their little memories.

 - Write a blog.
 Friends and family will want to know details of your adventures, and capturing your stories on a blog is a perfect way to spread the news one time without repeating yourself in separate email messages.
 Attach photos for an extra punch.

 - Branch out from the expatriate community and spend time with locals.
-Your relationships with other expats will very likely be long lasting, but spending time with locals will give you a flavor of your new country like no other.
+Your relationships with other expats will very likely be long-lasting, but spending time with locals will give you a flavor of your new country like no other.

 - Keep a family gratitude jar.
 Every day, plop a small coin into a jar and share something you’re grateful for.
 Some days will be challenging.
 My most memorable gratitude was the day I found out where to buy salt.
 A simple and unimaginably easy task in America, but a near impossibility in our early days in China.
 Watch your jar fill with coins over the course of your days and weeks, planning something special when the jar is full.

 - Before coming home, indulge in a little consumerism.
 Those local crafts you’ve grown accustomed to seeing….instead of buying just one…buy five.
 That favorite bag of special treats you can’t get in the United States….buy ten.
-It will seem excessive in the moment, but chances are you’ll be thrilled a year down the road to still be enjoying a slice of your overseas life.
+It will seem excessive at the moment, but chances are you’ll be thrilled a year down the road to still be enjoying a slice of your overseas life.

 - Find humor.
 There will be days so tough you just want to crawl in bed and close out the world.
 One of the best ways around the tough is to combat it with the just plain silly.